 - Construction of The Jack at S Jackson St between 1st Ave S and Alaskan Way S continues: Standard work hours 7 AM to 6 PM.
 Eastbound vehicle access on S Jackson St remains closed, westbound access maintained.
 Pedestrian detour on S Jackson St. Alaskan Way S sidewalk along east side is partially closed.
 If you have any questions, contact Michael Orme.

 - King County Metro bus stop shelter installation: Starting Friday, September 23, King County Metro will begin installation of new bus stop shelters on Alaskan Way at S Jackson and Columbia streets.
 Expect northbound and southbound bus lane closures, along with pedestrian detours through Wednesday, October 5.

 - Washington Park construction continues: Project includes substantial alteration of the existing 3-story building located at 68 S Washington St with a new 1-story penthouse addition.
 Parking lane and sidewalk on north side of S Washington St are closed.
 Parking lane along Alaskan Way S in front of building is restricted.
 If you have any questions, contact Dylan Currie.

 PROJECTS IN THIS AREA

-Waterfront Seattle will be building a new Alaskan Way in the footprint of the former viaduct.
-Starting as soon as the week of November 4, our initial work zones will span from S King to Marion streets.
-Activities include establishing work zones, mobilizing equipment, potholing work, breaking pavement and excavation for utility installation.
-Work is scheduled Monday through Friday, 7 AM to 5 PM with occasional overnight and weekend work.
-For more information, view the Alaskan Way Construction Flyer.
+Waterfront Seattle is building a new Alaskan Way in the footprint of the former viaduct.
+Our work zones will span from S King to Bell Streets.
+Activities include mobilizing equipment, potholing work, breaking pavement, sxcavation for utility installation, striping, paving, installing streetlights and signals and landscaping.